How VTEX and Diginius started the digital transformation of legal publisher Lawpack

 One of the first tasks was to replace their archaic proprietary technology with a flexible, yet cost-effective solution that can help them introduce new products and business lines easily.
 Of utmost importance was to find a way to engage with their customers more, as they were missing out on cross- and up-sell opportunities with their half a million customers annually.
 As almost all of their customers were acquired offline, the only way they can do this is through an email list they built through the years.
 Lawpack also wanted to make sure that their clients have the latest version of their contracts, but their previous system relied on the customer downloading updates from their website, by inputting a generic code found on their legal packs.
 Aside from these, being in the legal field they needed assurance that whichever solution they adapted had to have the highest levels of security.

-A seamless omnichannel transformation
+A seamless digital transformation for the legal industry

 Knowing their requirements, Diginius recommended VTEX, as they have previously worked with the unified commerce platform on other clients such as Thomas Lyte, Joy and Anatomic Shoes.
 VTEX Commerce Cloud’s multi-tenant SaaS platform is flexible enough to accommodate the pace of change Lawpack required, and its Level 1 PCI-certified status complied with their desire to be on a truly secure technology.